dbos-inc/dbos-docs/docs/typescript/reference/decorators.md

 The decorated method must take a Workflow context argument, and the following additional parameters:
 - The time that the run was scheduled (as a `Date`).
 - The time that the run was actually started (as a `Date`).
-This can be used to tell if an exactly-once workflow is was started behind schedule.
+This can be used to tell if an exactly-once workflow was started behind schedule.

 Example:
 ```typescript